 - Completion of 120 semester hours with at least a 2.0 grade point average for all work attempted.
 Credit is not awarded for remedial courses (ENG 010 and REA 010). - 2.
 Completion of at least one major in accordance with the requirements set forth by the academic department.
 At least half of the credit hours required for the student major(s) must be earned at Flagler.
 There can be no more than two grades of D+ or below in the courses of a major, including ancillary courses (course selected from among several course options that can be taken to fulfill the requirements for a major, but are not an offering within the department in which the major or minor falls), and no more than one grade of D+ or below in the courses of a minor. - 3.
 Completion of 36 hours in General Education courses, including three hours in English Composition (ENG 152 or ENG 172); six hours in mathematics; three hours in speech communication (COM 101); three hours in Keystone Seminar (COR 101); six hours taken from courses designated in "Foundations of Knowledge"; six hours taken from courses designated in "Creative Expression"; and nine hours taken from courses designated in "Ways of Knowing" (see the full listing of General Education Program courses on the next few pages).
 In addition, students must demonstrate a sufficient level of skills and knowledge in the basic use of computers.
 Every major of the college requires at least one three-hour technology rich course emphasizing computer and technology literacy recognized by that discipline. - 4.
 Students are required to complete a minimum of five courses designated as Writing Intensive (WI) within the General Education curriculum. - 5.
-Students must earn a grade of C- or better in ENG 152 (or ENG 172).
-Students who earn a grade of D+, D, F, or WF in these two courses will be required to repeat the courses until a grade of C- or higher is earned at Flagler College. - 6.
+Students must earn a grade of "C-" or better in ENG 152 (or ENG 172).
+Students who earn a grade of "D+," "D," "F," or "WF" in these two courses will be required to repeat the courses until a grade of "C-" or higher is earned at Flagler College. - 6.
 Completion of three semesters as a full-time student, with a minimum of 45 semester hours earned at Flagler.
 The final 30 hours of credit required for the degree must be earned at Flagler.
 Exceptions to this requirement may be granted to students who are approved to study abroad. - 7.
 Completion of various forms of institutional or departmental assessment, including examinations, surveys, and focus groups.
-This includes assessments of General Education (e.g. at the beginning of the freshman year and at the end of the sophomore year); surveys such as the National Survey of Student Engagement (during freshman and senior years), and all other assessments and surveys required by Flagler College.
+Specific requirements include: - Completion of IDEA faculty/course evaluations prior to end of each semester in which course was taken - · Completion of the Beginning College Survey of Student Engagement (BCSSE) or ETS SuccessNavigator during first-year orientation